vjbollavarapu/modulyn-community/apps/substrate/PALLETS_OVERVIEW.md

 ---

-*This complete set of Substrate pallets represents a production-ready blockchain foundation for the TidyGen ERP system and demonstrates world-class Substrate development for the Web3 Foundation grant application.*
+*This complete set of Substrate pallets represents a production-ready blockchain foundation for the Modulyn ERP system and demonstrates world-class Substrate development for the Web3 Foundation grant application.*